 I think I’ve always found bacteria fascinating since I first found out about them as a child, and the more I find out the more intrigued I become.
 About ten years ago I started an ongoing collaboration with microbiologist Dr John Paul to take this fascination further and things have progressed from there.

 In the earliest stages of my work, I was intrigued by normal flora bacteria, the ubiquitous bacteria that live on us, in us, and around us.
 At the time this area was described as being of no commercial or medical interest – an ideal area for artistic research some might say!
 It threw into question for me the ways in which our scientific understanding of the world is limited by mundane things like finance, and how the limits of our understanding are drawn by factors other than curiosity.

-My work has co-evolved with the technology and my learning or microbiological techniques and I have become more interested in clinical microbiology and the issues affective modern healthcare.
+My work has co-evolved with technology and my learning of microbiological techniques and I have become more interested in clinical microbiology and the issues affecting modern healthcare.

-Is BioArt blurring the boundaries between scientific research and creative expressions to make scientific research more accessible for the public?
+Is BioArt blurring the boundaries between scientific research and creative expression to make scientific research more accessible to the public?